corentinlatimier17/PyEuler2D/README.md

+This code was developed as part of the 'Transonic Aerodynamics' course at Polytechnique Montréal.

 # **Objective**

 The purpose of this solver is to compute fluid flow around airfoils by solving the **Euler equations** using the **Finite Volume Method (FVM)**.
 The key objectives are: